2023 Best Mechanical Engineering Bachelor's Degree Schools in Washington

 Full Mechanical Engineering at University of Washington - Seattle Campus Report

-Out of the 9 schools in Washington that were part of this year’s ranking, University of Washington - Bothell Campus landed the # 2 spot on the list.
-Located in the suburb of Bothell, UW Bothell is a public college with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend University of Washington - Bothell Campus.
+The school came in at #2 on this year’s Best Mechanical Engineering Bachelor’s Degree Schools in Washington list.
+Located in the suburb of Bothell, UW Bothell is a public school with a moderately-sized student population.

 While working on their Bachelor's Degree, ME majors at UW Bothell accumulate an average of around $16,279 in student debt.